LennartWinter/LennartWinter/README.md

 -  Student at [Curio](https://curio.nl/)

--  I build various tools and addons for applications I use such as my own [Encryption tool](https://github.com/LennartWinter/Learning-encryption) or experiment with making [websites](https://github.com/LennartWinter/opendag)
+-  I build various tools and addons for applications I use such as my own [ArXiv discord bot](https://github.com/LennartWinter/Arxiv-discord-bot) or experiment with making [websites](https://github.com/LennartWinter/opendag)

 -  I have experience using C#, Python, HTML, CSS, PHP, JS, and MySQL